 Y in Sign Language – Video & Image Included

 Today we’ll learn the letter Y in sign language.
 We sign the letter Y, the 25th letter of the alphabet, in different ways in different sign languages.
-American Sign Language ASL signs it with one hand, while in the British Sign Language alphabet or BSL alphabet, we sign it with both hands.
+American Sign Language (ASL) is signed with one hand, while in the British Sign Language alphabet or BSL alphabet, we sign it with both hands.

 This is called fingerspelling.
 If you’re not familiar with the concept, don’t worry.
 We’ll discuss it briefly below.

 So let’s start our discussion.
 Note that we’ll only cover BSL today.

 Fingerspelling is a way of spelling words by moving your hands.
 In sign language, the fingerspelling alphabet is used to spell out names of individuals and locations for which there is no symbol.

 Different sign languages fingerspell their letters in different ways.
 Even the number of hands used also differs between sign languages.
 For example, we do BSL fingerspelling using both our hands.
 The number of hands, however, has no association with the complexity of a sign language, which is also true for BSL and its sign language letters.

 Fingerspelling is an essential component of sign language.
 Their adaptability makes them ideal for communication.
 However, as previously stated, BSL is a two-handed sign language.
 That suggests you’ll be using both hands to communicate.
 Your dominant hand is in charge of the key gestures, while your non-dominant hand assists with supporting movements.
 The non-dominant hand is also known as the base hand.
 Never swap your dominant hand when signing.
 Your words will not make sense to your audience if you do this.

 Now, let’s move on to how to write the letter Y in BSL.